-If you’re an educator looking for volunteering opportunities for teen groups, you can always opt for our group summer volunteer programs for high school students.
-Summer volunteer opportunities for teens also allow them a chance to receive the University Award by ASDAN, for partaking in one of our programs for two weeks or longer, which gives students an edge in their UCAS applications for university.
+If you are an educator looking for volunteering opportunities for teen groups, you can always opt for our group summer volunteer programs for high school students.
+Summer volunteering also allows teens a chance to receive the University Award by ASDAN, for partaking in one of our programs for two weeks or longer, which gives students an edge in their UCAS applications for university.

 Have a look through some of our best summer abroad volunteer programs in this article: The best summer volunteer programs for high school students.

 For a more educational high school volunteer trip that incorporates teen service projects, take a look at our service learning group programs.
-These volunteer opportunities for teens aim to give:
+These volunteering work experience projects aim to give teens:

-To read more testimonials from other high school students about their volunteer opportunities and community service abroad, view our high school testimonials.
+To read more testimonials from other high school students about their volunteering for teens community service abroad, view our high school testimonials.

 For those teens who have graduated high school, and who are looking for a new adventure as well as extensive personal and professional development before committing to a four-year institution, we also offer teen volunteer opportunities across our gap year programs.

 Find adventure, do meaningful work dedicated to the fight for a better future, and spend time exploring one of the most exciting cities, situated among breathtaking natural landscapes unlike any other on earth.